The significance of two-way coupling in two-dimensional, dusty turbulence

 Given that the dust feedback acts as a distribution of point forces on the fluid, this dual-scaling suggests that a dual-forcing model may offer a reasonable approximation of the dust's momentum exchange with the carrier flow.
 For such a model to be valid, however, the dusty flow must exhibit a cumulative negative energy flux at high wavenumbers, indicative of an inverse cascade driven by the small-scale (dust-induced) forcing.

 We examine this effect from our DNS data by calculating the cumulative enstrophy flux

-In Fig.~\ref{fig:flux}, we show a plot of the cumulative enstrophy flux $\Pi^{\omega}(k)$, normalised by the enstrophy dissipation rate $\beta$ for various mass-loading.
-There is indeed a sharp rise in the flux, at large wavenumbers, as $\phi_m \neq 0$ showing that dust particles enhance enstrophy transfer by injecting small-scale vortical structures.
+In Fig.~\ref{fig:flux}, we show a plot of the cumulative enstrophy flux $\Pi^{\omega}(k)$, normalised by the enstrophy dissipation rate $\beta$ for various mass-loadings.
+There is indeed a sharp rise in the flux at large wavenumbers for $\phi_m \neq 0$, showing that dust particles enhance enstrophy transfer by injecting small-scale vortical structures.

-How strong is the evidence that the suppression of the forward enstrophy cascade is accompanied by an emergent inverse cascade of energy?
-In the inset of Fig.~\ref{fig:flux}, we show a plot of the cumulative energy flux, normalised by the energy dissipation rate $\epsilon$ and for different $\phi_m$.
+Given this modification of the forward enstrophy cascade, a natural question is how strong the evidence is for a corresponding emergence of an inverse energy cascade.
+To address this, in the inset of Fig.~\ref{fig:flux}, we show a plot of the cumulative energy flux, normalised by the energy dissipation rate $\epsilon$, for different $\phi_m$.
 A cursory glance suggests that the effect of mass loading is not significant.
-However, a zoomed-in view tells a slightly different story: There is a noticeable, if small, inverse energy cascade stemming from the small-scale forcing induced by the particles.
-All of this opens up an intriguing possibility of a two-scale forcing as an effective description of the fluid phase of dusty turbulence reminiscent of previous studies of multiscale forcing in the two-dimensional Navier-Stokes equation~\cite{Mazzino2DPowerlaw2007} and the question of what happens in three-dimensional turbulence~\cite{SainRandomForced1998} wide open.
-However, the modeling of small-scale, small-magnitude forces remain non-trivial because of the anisotropic point-like correlated forces arising from the preferential concentration of particles and is left for future studies.
+However, a zoomed-in view tells a slightly different story: there is a noticeable, if small, inverse energy cascade arising from the small-scale forcing induced by the particles.
+This suggests that particle-induced small-scale forcing enhances forward enstrophy transfer while simultaneously inducing a weak inverse transfer of energy, leading to the observed dual-scaling behavior in the energy spectra.
+All of this opens up an intriguing possibility of a two-scale forcing as an effective description of the fluid phase of dusty turbulence, reminiscent of previous studies of multiscale forcing in the two-dimensional Navier-Stokes equation~\cite{Mazzino2DPowerlaw2007}, and the question of what happens in three-dimensional turbulence~\cite{SainRandomForced1998} remains wide open.
+However, the explicit representation of particle feedback as anisotropic, point-like, and spatially correlated forcing remains intrinsically complex due to the preferential concentration of particles.
+This naturally motivates the use of an effective, coarse-grained forcing framework, as we introduce below.

+{ Following the observation of emergent dual-scaling regimes and an incipient inverse energy cascade driven by particle-induced small-scale forcing (Figs.~\ref{fig:Espectra} and \ref{fig:flux}), we propose a multiscale forcing model as an effective Eulerian description of the carrier fluid in dusty turbulence.
+The central idea is that particle back-reaction acts, at a coarse-grained level, as a source of small-scale forcing.